 - Ensure that only a limited number of people work in the same room and maintain a safe distance from one another.
 Generally, 1.5 – 2m is recommended as the distance between individuals.

 - Larger groups of staff may divide up and work on alternate days to maintain safe distance from one another.

 - Divide your staff in teams with only the same team members working together.

 - Wash and disinfect hard surfaces, handles, door knobs, light switches, coffee-machines, and the like with great frequency.

-- Masks, even homemade cloth masks, can be worn primarily to remind staff not to touch their faces.
+- Masks, even homemade cloth masks, should be worn.

 - Museums should have a quarantine area for objects.
 This area should have empty shelves, cabinets, boxes, where invested objects with a minimum of touching/handling can be separated from the main collection, as well as an easy marking system indicating the dates, what, why and by whom the objects have been put in quarantine.